 The highest-rated outlets are all small operators.

-Central Market, Metropolitan Market, and PCC Natural Markets were all rated “superior” for produce quality and for overall quality by more than 80 percent of their surveyed customers.
+Central Market, Metropolitan Market, and PCC Community Markets were all rated “superior” for produce quality and for overall quality by more than 80 percent of their surveyed customers.

 Unfortunately, the stores that rate highest for quality charge high prices.